LWFlouisa/NumeroHexDiaries/README.md

-# SkullFairyWasteland
+# NumeroHex Diaries
-Template for a skullfairy themed unfiction blog.
+A work in progress diary blog.